DimitrisPavlou/TissueMNIST2D-Classification-CNN-ResNet18-Vision-Transformer/README.md

 This repository focuses on medical image classification using the **MedMNIST** suite of datasets.
 The selected dataset is **TissueMNIST2D**, consisting of 2D fluorescence microscopy tissue images.
 Three main architectures were implemented and compared: a **custom CNN**, **ResNet18**, and a **Vision Transformer (ViT)**.
 Additional experiments include **transfer learning** using pretrained weights.
+The goal of the project is to improve the results based on the public benchmarks for this specific dataset.

+More info for MedMnist: https://medmnist.com
 ---

 ## 📂 Dataset: TissueMNIST2D